 Jesus and Paul had to deal with religious bullies of their day.
-Often being labeled as heretics as they often challenged and turned upside down the popular interpretation (world-view) of the scriptures.
-Jesus had a way of knocking over the sacred cows of the day, and the bullies of the day responded with aggression to protect their positions of power.
-But Jesus and Paul were not intimidated.
-For example, Jesus would say to his bullies.”
+Jesus and his crew were often labeled as blasphemers and heretics because they challenged and turned the popular interpretation (world-view) of the scriptures upside down.
+Jesus had a way of knocking over the sacred cows of the day, and the religious bullies of the day responded nastily clamoring to protect their power.
+Not intimidated, Jesus would say to his bullies.”

 “Woe to you, teachers of the law and Pharisees, you hypocrites!
 You shut the door of the kingdom of heaven in people’s faces.
 You yourselves do not enter, nor will you let those enter who are trying to.